4 Scientifically Backed Ways To Support Your Breast Health

 You may have noticed soreness or pain in the breasts, especially around your menstrual cycle.
 You aren’t alone.
 These symptoms affect two-thirds of women, especially during the childbearing age.3 Are you wondering why this happens?
 Well, the answer lies in the breast structure.

 The fat tissue is influenced by fluctuations in fluid volume.
-So, this can cause your breasts to swell, resulting in soreness or tenderness.
+So, this can cause your breasts to swell, resulting in soreness or tenderness, especially right before your cycle when estrogen levels increase.

-Inflammation is part of your body’s process of fighting against things that harm it (like infections) in an attempt to heal itself.
+Inflammation is part of your body’s process of fighting against things that harm it (like infections) in an attempt to restore balance.

 So, when something damages your cells, your body releases chemicals that trigger an inflammatory response from your immune system.
 It’s a natural process, but in today’s modern world, inflammation is often out of control.